Big Ten Conference: Women's basketball

-Big Ten women's basketball teams have played a total of 17 championship games of the three most prominent national postseason tournaments—six in the NCAA Division I women's basketball tournament (since 1982), one in the Women's Basketball Invitation Tournament (since 2024), and 10 in the Women's National Invitation Tournament (since 1998).
-Three other championship game appearances (two in the NCAA, one in the WNIT) were made by current Big Ten members before they joined the conference, and the 2024 arrivals have combined for five championship game appearances (three in the NCAA and two in the WNIT).
-Purdue is the only Big Ten member to have won the NCAA women's basketball national title while a member of the conference.
-Both schools that joined in 2014, Maryland and Rutgers, won national titles before joining the Big Ten—Rutgers won the final AIAW championship in 1982, when it was a member of the Eastern 8, and Maryland won the NCAA title in 2006 as a member of the ACC.
+Big Ten women's basketball teams have played a total of 18 championship games of the three most prominent national postseason tournaments—seven in the NCAA Division I women's basketball tournament (since 1982), one in the Women's Basketball Invitation Tournament (since 2024), and 10 in the Women's National Invitation Tournament (since 1998).
+Three other championship game appearances (five in the NCAA, three in the WNIT) were made by Big Ten members before they joined the conference.

+Purdue (1999) and UCLA (2026) are the only Big Ten members to have won the NCAA women's basketball national title while a member of the conference.
+UCLA, Rutgers, USC and Maryland won national titles before joining the Big Ten.
+UCLA won the 1978 AIAW championship as a member of the WCAA, Rutgers won the final AIAW championship in 1982 as a member of the Eastern 8, USC won the first two NCAA-sponsored titles back-to-back in 1983 and 1984 as a member of the WCAA, and Maryland won the NCAA title in 2006 as a member of the ACC.
 Big Ten women's basketball led conference attendance from 1993 to 1999.

 Like the men's teams, the women's basketball teams in the Big Ten participated in the Big Ten–ACC Women's Challenge, which was founded in 2007 and ended in 2022.
 The Big Ten's record in the challenge was 1–11–3, with Indiana, Maryland, and Michigan being the only Big Ten teams without a losing record in the challenge.